andrewgy8/andrewgy8.github.io/_posts/2016-09-22-learn-the-hardway.markdown

 <p>Facebook does not get built overnight.
 Everyone has a "Hello, world" moment.
 </p>

-<h2 class="section-heading">The hardway</h2>
+<h2 class="section-heading">The hard way</h2>

-<p>The reason I wanted to write this article was to remind myself, and maybe others who happen across it, that the answers to your bugs or issues are most likely not written in a textbook or posted on someone elses blog. </p>
+<p>The reason I wanted to write this article was to remind myself, and maybe others who happen across it, that the answers to your bugs or issues are most likely not written in a textbook or posted on someone else's blog. </p>

 <p>Granted there are numerous tutorials out there that will guide you through a general case.
 But your case will be different.
 Thats when you have to venture out into the abyss and experiment.
-Get your head punding, hands dirty, and Break stuff.</p>
+Get your head pounding, hands dirty, and Break stuff.</p>

 <p>It has been more or less one year since I took on the challenge to teach myself <u>A</u> programming language.
 I will self-admittedly say that I am nowhere near having “learnt programming,” nevertheless having stuck to “A” language. </p>